Pushforward and smooth vector pseudo-bundles: Introduction

 On diffeological spaces, one can still do some differential geometry and topology, such as differential forms and tangent bundles.
 These tangent bundles are in general no longer locally trivial.
 Instead, they are diffeological vector pseudo-bundles.
 We studied these objects and operations on them in~\cite{CWp}, on which the current paper is based.

-On the other hand, the theory of diffeological vector spaces and their homological algebra is intimately related to analysis and geometry; see~\cite{W,CW16,CWa}.
+On the other hand, the theory of diffeological vector spaces and their homological algebra is intimately related to analysis and geometry; see~\cite{W,CW16,CW21}.
 The projective objects there deserve special attention.
 However, in general neither is it easy to test whether a given diffeological vector space is projective or not, nor is it straightforward to construct many concrete projective objects.

 In this paper, we propose a way to use diffeological vector pseudo-bundles to study diffeological vector spaces.
 We generalize some results of projective objects for diffeological vector spaces to such bundles.
 In particular, we show that every classical vector bundle is such a projective object.
-We introduce a left adjoint called pushforward to the pullback on diffeological vector pseudo-bundles, and we show that the free diffeological vector space generated by a diffeological space has a bundle-theorecical explanation, and that pushforward preserves projectives.
-In this way, we construct many concrete projective diffeological vector spaces from classical vector bundle theory.
+We introduce a left adjoint called pushforward to the pullback on diffeological vector pseudo-bundles, and we show that the free diffeological vector space generated by a diffeological space has a canonical bundle-theoretical explanation, and that pushforward preserves projectives.
+In this way, we construct many concrete projective diffeological vector spaces from classical vector bundle theory, together with application of classical vector bundle theory to smooth splittings of some projective diffeological vector spaces.

 Here is the structure of the paper.
 In Section~\ref{s:background}, we briefly review some necessary background.
 In Section~\ref{s:pushforward}, we introduce pushforward on diffeological vector pseudo-bundles.
-Section~\ref{s:projective} contains three parts, including necessary and sufficient conditions of splitting of short exact sequences of diffeological vector pseudo-bundles, examples and properties of the projective objects, and preservation of projectives by pushforward.
+Section~\ref{s:projective} contains three parts, including necessary and sufficient conditions of smooth splittings of short exact sequences of diffeological vector pseudo-bundles, examples and properties of the projective objects, and preservation of projectives by pushforward.
 In particular, we get many new examples of projective diffeological vector spaces from classical vector bundles.
+In Section~\ref{s:application}, we apply the established theory to smooth splittings of projective diffeological vector spaces.
+Readers interested in concrete examples are suggested to take a look at the last part of this section first.